geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/getting-started.md

   });
 ```

-This is just a sample of what can be done with the SDK.
-Please see our [full developer documentation] to learn more.

 ## Requirements
 The GSF JavaScript Client SDK relies on [server-sent events] for communication with the server.
 Developers who wish to build apps that run on browsers lacking EventSource support may want to use a polyfill.